Imagine a world with a billion electric cars.

 Working with stakeholders

 DeepGreen is committed to openness, transparency, and working with all stakeholders.
-To facilitate the conversation, DeepGreen will share our plans and work programs and consider all feedback.
+To facilitate the conversation, we will share our upcoming plans and work programs and consider all feedback.

-As we move into the important Environmental and Social Impact Assessment (ESIA) phase of our work, it is essential to get the input of marine scientists, conservation NGOs, academics, policy makers and the public to help guide the process.
-You are invited to learn more about our project in the Clarion Clipperton Zone by following the project’s progress, telling us what you think, and sharing your support as this project progresses.
+As we move into the important Environmental and Social Impact Assessment (ESIA) phase of our work, we are seeking input from the scientific community, conservation NGOs, academics, policy makers and the public to help guide the process.
+You are invited to learn more about our activities in the Clarion Clipperton Zone by following our progress, telling us what you think, and sharing your thoughts as we progress.

-Our team will provide briefings at various locations across the globe so you can learn about the project, ask questions and provide feedback.
+Our environment team will provide briefings at various locations across the globe so you can learn about the project, ask questions and provide feedback.
 To learn more about our upcoming stakeholder workshops, please contact email@example.com.